What is the difference between a Dog trainer & Dog Behaviourist?

 So are there actually differences?

-Truthfully, any differences between the two are subtle and come down to experience as opposed to qualifications.
+Truthfully, any differences between a dog trainer and a dog behaviourist are subtle and come down to experience as opposed to qualifications.

 A Dog Trainer works on obedience, such as teaching your dog to sit, down, walk on the leash and to come back to you when called (recall).
 Whilst these skills may be considered basic obedience, a dog trainer can also teach advanced skills such as agility, and scent work.